CleanCut/ultimate_rust2/README.md

 ## Sponsor

-If you like Rusty Engine, please consider sponsoring me [on GitHub] or [on Patreon]. 💖
+If you like the work I do, please consider sponsoring me [on GitHub] or [on Patreon]. 💖

 [exercises]: https://github.com/CleanCut/ultimate_rust2#exercises
 [`example/`]: https://github.com/CleanCut/ultimate_rust2/blob/main/example